Team-MLDT/PuppyPals/README.md

 **What will be your group’s process to resolve conflict, when it arises?**

 Bring up any issues in the group slack or talk to someone one-on-one if needed.
-Open lines of cummunication.
+Open lines of communication.
 Everyone is learning and be understanding of that.
 If anyone is having issues solving things alone we can use partner programming or sharing screens to figure it out together.

 **What will your team do if one person is taking over the project and not letting the other members contribute?**
 Let them know to delegate tasks more and that they're taking over a bit too much.
 It's a team effort.